azer/indev/README.md

     debug "static server up"
 ```

-Calling `indev` on this file will start these two servers at the time.
+Calling `bud` on this file will start these two servers at the time.

 ### Shortcut to node_modules/bin